Student Learning Assessment.

 Drew University is accredited through the Middle States Commission on Higher Education (MSCHE), one of the regional accrediting bodies authorized by the US Department of Education.
 Being accredited means that Drew meets established standards for quality and efficacy in a way that is regularly reviewed by peers and experts in the field of higher education.

 MSCHE standards include several requirements related to assessment of student learning.
 Specifically the Standards for Accreditation specifically require that “assessment of student learning and achievement demonstrates that the institution’s students have accomplished educational goals consistent with their program of study, degree level, the institution’s mission, and appropriate expectations for institutions of higher education.”

 To meet this standard, MSCHE requires that the University meet the following criteria:

 Follow the links below to find instructions and resources for successfully completing the assessment cycle.

 Links to additional resources that support a variety of assessment activities.

-Members of the Drew community can review assessment plans and reports from units across the institution.
+Members of the Drew community can review reports from units across the institution.